failmap/failmap/docs/source/topics/usage/comply_or_explain.md

 ## Becoming an comply or explain volunteer

-It's possible to participate in the "comply or explain" program as a volunteer.
+It's possible to become a volunteer, which can help enter "comply or explain" requests.
 You will be granted access to the private issue feed where you can view explain-requests.
 You'll also be able to manipulate explain information for scans.

 This gives a unique position to help your and other organizations to handle edge cases.